 CONSIGNMENT SEASONS Use the following information as a guide to help you organize your unwanted, gently used clothing and accessories for consignment.

-TRANSITIONAL — occurs between each season
+TRANSITIONAL — occurs between each season.
+February is a Transitional Spring month.

 SEASONAL OCCASIONS — Back to School (August-September), Winter Holiday season (October-mid December), Prom (March-April)